comit-network/comit.network/blog/2021-07-08-xmr-btc-project-hibernation.md

 ## A little bit of history

 In June 2020 we set out to bring atomic swaps to Monero.
-The basis for this was h4sh3d's protocol, initially described here (TODO LINK).
+The basis for this was h4sh3d's protocol, initially presented at [36C3](https://www.youtube.com/watch?v=G-v6hDnzpds&ab_channel=MoneroCommunityWorkgroup).

-Pretty much a year has passed since then and looking back now, I have to say it has been a great success!
+Pretty much a year has passed since then and looking back now, we have to say it has been a great success!

 On October 6th 2020, after the successful finalisation of the XMR-BTC swap PoC Lucas published our first [blogpost](https://comit.network/blog/2020/10/06/monero-bitcoin) explaining XMR-BTC swaps.
 At it's core the protocol described in the initial blogpost is still the same.
-It is a slightly adopted version of [h4sh3d's swap protocol]()

 Our vision was to offer a somewhat usable tool that allows people to trade the XMR/BTC pair.
 Whilst that sounds simple initially, we set ourselves some challenges: